Historical Society of

 The society is closed on all Federal holidays and closes during inclement winter weather.
 The library is staffed by volunteers and there are times when we do not have enough staff available to keep the library open five days a week.
 If you are planning a trip to visit us, please call ahead to be sure we will be open.

-Renewal letters for the May 2014/ April 2015 Membership year have been sent out.
 If you wish to renew online, just click on the card to access the Memberships section of our Store page.
-The dues and Membership levels are shown in the information there, as well as a link to submit your payment.
+The dues and membership levels are shown in the information there, as well as a link to submit your payment.
+You may also call the office at 276-623-8337, or mail us a check for your dues (address above).

 CIVIL WAR HISTORY BROCHURE